dionno/apidocs/source/includes/_organizations.md

 | id        | The organization id to retrieve. |

 <aside class="notice">
-Use 'include' to embed additional details in the response.
+Use 'includes' to embed additional details in the response.
 </aside>

-## List all Organizations
+## List all organizations

 >Example